SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/01-nonlinear-optimisation.md

 interest $\theta$, and the constraints.
 The algorithms for performing the minimisation fall under the field of optimisation.
 Sub-fields of this are concerned with the minimisation of discrete function, often called *integer programming*.
-Confusingly, it is common to see the terms "optimisation" and "programming" used interchangably, as thie latter term was coined before the 1940s, and does not refer to computer software programming at all.
+Confusingly, it is common to see the terms "optimisation" and "programming" used interchangeably, as the latter term was coined before the 1940s, and does not refer to computer software programming at all.